Maharashtra – Largest States In India

 Gateway of India

 The ceremonial arch was built in 1927 to commemorate the visit of King George V and Queen Mary to the Delhi Durbar in 1911.
 Constructed in honey-colored basalt the gateway was designed by George Wittet, inspired by 16th century Gujarat Style.
-Historically the Gateway of India holds greater significance as the last of the British troops left Independent India by sea marched through its portals.
+Historically the Gateway of India holds greater significance as the last of the British troops left Independent India by sea and marched through its portals.

-This sweeping Queens Necklace, Flickering with a thousand light turns into the main thoroughfare linking Malabar Hill and the northern parts of the island to the southernmost points of Colaba, Cuffe Parade, Nariman Point, and Fort.
+This sweeping Queens Necklace, Flickering with a thousand lights turns into the main thoroughfare linking Malabar Hill and the northern parts of the island to the southernmost points of Colaba, Cuffe Parade, Nariman Point, and Fort.

-The beautifully sculptured fountain was erected in the memory of the Governor, Sir Henry Bartle Edward Frere as a tribute for his contribution towards the building of Bombay.
+The beautifully sculptured fountain was erected in the memory of the Governor, Sir Henry Bartle Edward Frere as a tribute for his contribution to the building of Bombay.

 One of the most beautiful hill stations in Maharashtra, Mahabaleshwar is situated at an elevation of 1372 mt. above sea level.
 Better known as Strawberry Country the place is an ideal place for honeymoon couples and families.

 Popular tourists points in and around Mahabaleshwar are Wilson Point, Connaught Peak, Elphinstone Point, Marjorie Point, Castle Rock, Arthur’s Seat, Baghdad Point, Babington Point, Northcote Point, Falkland Point, Carnac Point, Fitzgerald Point, Bombay Point, Gaolani Point, Panchgani Point, Helen’s Point and Venna Lake.